ibhagwan/fzf-lua/OPTIONS.md

 Type: `number`, Default: `100`

-Debounce time (miliseconds) for displaying the preview buffer in the builtin previewer.
+Debounce time (milliseconds) for displaying the preview buffer in the builtin previewer.

 #### globals.winopts.preview.wrap